xaviripo/bachelor-thesis/thesis/contents/2-agda/1-setup.md

 ### Using Docker

-Installing Agda itself is not extremely difficult, even for users unfamiliar with Haskell or compilation processes in general.
+Installing Agda itself is not extremely difficult, even for users unfamiliar with Haskell (in which Agda is written) or compilation processes in general.
 For our particular purposes, though, there is an important blocking issue.
 As our intention is to develop proofs in homotopy type theory, it is appropriate to try and work with the HoTT-Agda library developed by the Univalent Foundations Program researchers @brunerie_homotopy_nodate.
 Unfortunately, the library has not been updated to work with the latest version of the Agda compiler.